Course Descriptions – MSc SLI

 |Delivery Format||3 hour session per week from 6- 9 pm|

 |Semester Offered||Summer (Spring)|

 |Instructors||Sara Allin and Nadia Alam|

-By the end of the week, students are expected to demonstrate:
+By the end of the course, students are expected to demonstrate:

 • An understanding of why the competitive market model fails health care